-- · Mount a remote file system or directory

-- Mount a remote file system or directory with automount

-- Unmount a remote file system or directory
+- Mount a remote file system or directory - · Mount a remote file system or directory with Automount or AutoFS - · Unmount a remote file system or directory

-9.6.1 Mounting a Remote File System or Directory
+10.6.1 Mounting a Remote File System or Directory

 You can mount a remote file system or any subdirectory within a remote file system onto a local mount point.
 While mounted, it is treated as a file system by the local system.